-Neuroferritinopathy is the only genetically dominant form of NBIA identified so far.
-Although the prevalence is unknown, only about 100 cases have been reported and most of these share the same gene change, suggesting they have descended from a common ancestor.
+Neuroferritinopathy is a genetically dominant form of NBIA.
+That means it can be inherited if only one parent has the mutated gene.
+Although the prevalence is unknown, only about 100 cases have been reported, and most share the same gene change, suggesting a common ancestor.
 It is caused by mutations in the FTL gene, which stands for ferritin light.
-This refers to one of two protein subunits that make up ferritin, a protein in the body that helps store and detoxify iron.
+This is one of two sub-proteins that make up ferritin, a protein in the body that helps store and detoxify iron.
 MRIs are different from those of other NBIA patients.

 Psychometric, physiotherapy, speech therapy and dietary assessments should be made.

 The movement disorder is particularly resistant to conventional therapy, but records show some patients have responded to levodopa, tetrabenazine, orphenadrine, benzhexol, sulpiride, diazepam, clonazepam and deanol in standard doses.
 [Chinnery et al 2007, Ondo et al 2010].
 Botulinum toxin is helpful for painful focal dystonia.